magento/architecture/decision-making/voting-on-proposals.md

-# Decision-making
+# Voting on Proposals
+Architecture team leads proposal handling and is responsible for procedure compliance.

 ### Proposal submission
-Proposal is submitted by opening pull request to this repository.
+- Proposal is submitted by opening pull request to this repository.
-Initiator must present the idea on the architecture meeting.
+- Initiator must present the idea on the architecture meeting.
-The announcement should include problem description the proposal is trying to resolve as well as solution(s).
+- The announcement should include a problem the proposal is trying to resolve as well as solution(s).

-### Discussion
-There must be minimum 2 weeks of discussion in the pull request thread.
-After that initiator may decide when to start the vote.

-### Voting
+### Discussion and Voting
-All eligible voters must get notification about the voting start.
+- If there are controversial opinions in relation to the proposed idea architecture team may consider starting the voting.
+- The voting is considered open when `voting` label is added to the pull request.
+- The voting can be represented as a single/multiple answer survey.
-A valid voting period must be announced when voting is started, must be greater that 2 weeks and must not be changed during the vote.
+- A valid voting period must be announced when the voting is started, must be greater that 1 week and must not be changed during the voting.
+- The Discussion may continue in the pull request thread.
+- Voters cannot change their vote during the voting period.
+- Intermediate results should be hidden until the voting period ends.

-### Approval
+### Results
-The number of `approve` votes must be greater than or equal to the number of `reject` votes multiplied by two in order to merge pull request.
-In case of multi-choice voting (implementation details) the decision may be taken by simple plurality.
-This means that the voting option with the most votes wins.
-If there are multiple options with the most number of votes, the initiator can choose one of them.
-Once pull request is merged the proposal is accepted.
+- Voting results should be added to the corresponding pull request.
+- Participants should be mentioned by name.
+- When a majority vote exists for a proposal, it does not guarantee that the proposal will be adopted or implemented.

 # Eligible voters
-The group of eligible voters should be established.
-The group should represent the Magento community and include internal developers and architects (40%), Magento maintainers (30%), extension developers and partner contributors (30%).
+All active GitHub users are treated as eligible voters.

 ## To Do
-- GitHub application for survey.
-- GitHub user group with eligible voters.
+- Use [Community Portal](https://opensource.magento.com/) for surveys and vote tracking.

 _Inspired by:_
 - [Request for Comments: Voting on PHP features](https://wiki.php.net/rfc/voting)